andraugust/andraugust.github.io/stat_thermo.md

 $$

-So the more microstates associated with a macrostate, the more likely the macrostate is.
+So the more microstates associated with a macrostate, the more likely the macrostate is to be observed.
 Let's see how this works out for two Einstein solids.

 The multiplicity of two Einstein solids is